johnsonandjohnson/junco/cran-comments.md

 ## Changes in this version

-* Moved 'rbmi' package from 'Imports' to 'Suggests' to reduce dependencies
+* Removed 'rbmi' from 'Imports' and made package fully functional without it
-* Added conditional checks in all functions and tests that use 'rbmi'
-* Package can now be installed and used without 'rbmi' being available
-* Functions that depend on 'rbmi' will provide informative error messages if 'rbmi' is not installed